 Silver Support Scheme

-The Silver Support (SS) Scheme is meant to support the bottom 20% of Singaporeans aged 65 and above who had low incomes through life and who currently have little or no family support.
+The Silver Support (SS) Scheme is meant to support the bottom 20% of Singaporeans aged 65 and above, who had low incomes through life and who now have little or no family support.

 To identify this target group, three criteria are used in tandem - lifetime wages, housing type, and the level of household support.